 NACD Chapter Director of the Year honorees, as well as NACD chapter leaders and board members, are eligible to be included as candidates for the national awards, and the same nomination requirements will apply.
 The chapter president or administrator must submit an official nomination form and also arrange for letters of recommendation to be forwarded to NACD.

-Nominators should carefully consider which category (either Director of the Year or B. Kenneth West Lifetime Achievement Award) would be the most appropriate based upon the candidate's level of involvement and achievements with each type of organization; however, NACD reserves the right to move nominees between categories if they are eligible to be considered in more than one category.
-A director may win an honor in only one category in the year of nomination but may be re-nominated for another award in subsequent years.
+Nominators should carefully consider which category (either Director of the Year or B. Kenneth West Lifetime Achievement Award) would be the most appropriate based upon the candidate's involvement and achievements with each type of organization.
+NACD reserves the right to move nominees between categories if they are eligible for more than one category.
+A director may win an honor in only one category in the nomination year but may be re-nominated for another award in subsequent years.

-A committee is formed for the purpose of reviewing the slate of candidates within the appropriate category.
+A committee is formed to review the slate of candidates within the appropriate category.
 The committee consists of individuals who have experience and knowledge of the responsibilities of directors in their specific category and possess significant knowledge of corporate governance practices and issues.
-Independence and diversity of thought is a priority when considering potential committee members.
+Independence and diversity of thought are a priority when considering potential committee members.
 Selection committees often are populated with previous Director of the Year and B. Kenneth West Lifetime Achievement Award honorees who understand the nature of the award and its criteria.
 The list of potential selection committee members is approved by NACD senior staff with oversight for the Directorship Awards program.